evanFengg/CloudComputing/README.md

-this repository is for 241 cloudComputing homeWork
+this repository is for 241 cloudComputing homeWork.